-An outer-1-planar graph is a graph admitting a drawing in the plane for which all vertices belong to the outer face of the drawing and there is at most one crossing on each edge.
-This paper describes the local structure of outer-1-planar graphs by proving that each outer-1-planar graph contains one of the seventeen fixed configurations, and the list of those configurations is minimal in the sense that for each fixed configuration there exist outer-1-planar graphs containing this configuration that do not contain any of the other sixteen configurations.
+An outer-1-planar graph is a graph admitting a drawing in the plane so that all vertices appear in the outer region of the drawing and every edge crosses at most one other edge.
+This paper establishes the local structure of outer-1-planar graphs by proving that each outer-1-planar graph contains one of the seventeen fixed configurations, and the list of those configurations is minimal in the sense that for each fixed configuration there exist outer-1-planar graphs containing this configuration that do not contain any of another sixteen configurations.
 There are two interesting applications of this structural theorem.
-First of all, we conclude that every (resp.\,maximal) outer-1-planar graph with minimum degree at least 2 has an edge with the sum of the degrees of its two end-vertices being at most 9 (resp.\,7), and this upper bound is sharp.
+First of all, we conclude that every (resp.\,maximal) outer-1-planar graph of minimum degree at least 2 has an edge with the sum of the degrees of its two end-vertices being at most 9 (resp.\,7), and this upper bound is sharp.
 On the other hand, we show that the list 3-dynamic chromatic number of every outer-1-planar graph is at most 6, and this upper bound is best possible.